Best Foster Care Resources for Maryland Kinship Caregivers: What You Actually Need

 The Restricted Caregiver Track: What It Is and Why It Matters

-The Restricted Caregiver license is Maryland's licensing category for relatives and close family friends who are formally approved to care for a specific child.
+The Restricted Caregiver track is Maryland's relative-specific pathway for a caregiver formally approved to care for a specific child.
 It is different from a standard resource family license in important ways:

 Dedicated home worker.
 As a Restricted Caregiver, the LDSS assigns a dedicated home worker to your case.
 This is different from the standard licensing model where you are one of many families on a caseworker's caseload.